 SCOPE AND SCALE

-With the UK’s transition from the EU, CRD are evolving and working hard to meet the challenges ahead.
+In undergoing significant change, our client was evolving and working hard to meet the challenges ahead.
 This required the recruitment of a significant number of Scientists to help ensure the safe and sustainable use of chemicals.
 This is science with a scale, scope and influence few organisations can match.